laminlabs/lamin-blog/docs/scportrait.md

 Our workflow consists of:

-1. Loading Xenium data as a [SpatialData](https://spatialdata.scverse.org) object
+1. Loading Xenium data as a SpatialData[^spatialdata] object
 2. Loading the immunohistochemistry images into scPortrait
 3. Using the cytosol segmentation provided as part of the dataset to extract single cell images with scPortrait
-4. Deriving single cell image features with the convolutional neural network [ConvNeXt](https://arxiv.org/abs/2201.03545) pretrained on natural images
+4. Deriving single cell image features with the convolutional neural network ConvNeXt[^convnext] pretrained on natural images

 ## Loading Xenium Data